mgechev/blog.mgechev.com/_posts/2015-09-30-lazy-loading-components-routes-services-router-angular-2.md

 ---

 <div class="warning">
-  **Warning**: This version of the Angular 2 router is now deprecated!
+  <strong>Warning</strong>: This version of the Angular 2 router is now deprecated!
 This means that soon the used below APIs will no longer be available.
 </div>

 For the examples in the content below I've used the [angular2-seed](https://github.com/mgechev/angular2-seed) project.
 The code for the article could be found at my [GitHub account](https://github.com/mgechev/lazy-loading-routes-angular2).